Can My Seborrheic Keratosis Be Removed?

 What Causes Seborrheic Keratosis?

-While the exact cause of seborrheic keratosis remains unclear, several factors are thought to contribute to its development.
+While the exact cause remains unclear, several factors are thought to contribute to this skin growth development.
 These include:

 • Genetic factors.
 A family history of seborrheic keratosis increases the likelihood of developing it.